ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/ContainerQuickstart.rst

 * **GNU-based container:** uses fully open-source GNU compilers and OpenMPI.

 Additional differences between the containers are that the Intel-based image includes pre-built SRW App binaries.
-When using the GNU-based container, users download UFS SRW App (develop branch) from GitHub and build it interatively by shelling into the container.
+When using the GNU-based container, users download UFS SRW App (develop branch) from GitHub and build it interactively by shelling into the container.

 This guide demonstrates how to: